2022 Ram 3500 Trim Levels, Configurations & Comparisons.

 Many people will be interested in pickup’s available Night Edition package.
 It transforms the Ram 3500 Big Horn into a more eye-catching truck.
 Aside from equipping the pickup with a cooler set of black alloy wheels, it also adds several black exterior highlights.
 New for 2022 is the Big Horn trim's Silver Edition package, which decks out the truck with extra chrome details and a distinctive set of 20-inch alloy wheels.

-Compare the 2022 Ram 3500 Big Horn vs Laramie Trim Levels.
+Compare the Big Horn vs Laramie Trims.
 What is the difference?

 A step above the Big Horn trim is the plushier Laramie trim.
 It’s a favorite among many Ram 3500 buyers.
 They can get to experience a luxurious ride without overstepping their budget.
 The same powertrain options offered on the lower trim levels are available for the Ram 3500 Big Horn.